 - Snacks: small kiosk on board, but limited; bring own for picky kids

-- Stroller: foldable strollers OK both ferries; tatami room makes it easy with toddlers
+- Stroller: foldable strollers OK on both ferries; tatami room makes it easy with toddlers

 - Cash + card: terminal counter takes cards; on-board kiosk cash-only